gelaechter/ziti-box-cli/README.md

 # Points for improvement

-1. This application currently requires a Keyring Service a fallback for running without one would make sense
-2. Make ZitiBox logs / ssh / firewall configuration accessible
+1. Make ZitiBox logs / ssh / firewall configuration accessible
-3. Build a better UI
+2. Build a better UI
-4. (Very optional) Support Copy-on-write filesystems (btrfs, etc.) to store more than one disk image
+3. (Very optional) Support Copy-on-write filesystems (btrfs, etc.) to store more than one disk image